Course Introduction to Programming

 1. Go to the official VSCode website and download the appropriate version for your system.

-Figure 1 :Download VSCode
+Figure 1 :VSCode Download

 2. Double-click the downloaded file to start the installation.

-Figure 2 :Options during the VSCode installation
+Figure 2 :Options during VSCode installation

 Figure 3 :Initial view of VSCode after installation

-Installing the C/C++ Extension
+Installing the C/C++ extension

-In VSCode, we can install extensions that enhance its functionalities, allowing you to customize the editor according to your specific needs.
+In VSCode, we can install extensions that enhance its functionality, allowing you to customize the editor according to your specific needs.
 The C/C++ extension is particularly important as it provides fundamental features for C development.
 To install it, follow the steps below:

 1. Press Ctrl+Shift+X to open the extensions tab